7underlines/wp-secure-deploy/README.md

 **Note:** to ensure the code is not overwritten by WordPress, place it outside the # BEGIN WordPress and # END WordPress tags.
 - Add code from [wp-config.php](wp-config.php) to your `wp-config.php` file.
 - Add code from [robots.txt](robots.txt) to your `robots.txt` file.

+## Recommendations

 - Enable Two Factor Authentication

-## Recommendations

-- Use a creative admin user name
 - Update WordPress and plugins/themes
 - Verify backups are working
 - Verify Site Health /wp-admin/site-health.php

+# Advanced

+- Use a creative admin user name